Eradicating Ecocide – Ecocide Law

 This is the first book to examine the power of law to change everything.
 Higgins provides context by presenting examples of laws in other countries and in earlier times in history which have succeeded in curtailing the power of governments, corporations and banks and have triggered change.

 Eradicating Ecocide is a crash course on what laws work, what doesn’t and what else is required to prevent the ever escalating destruction.
 Eradicating Ecocide provides a comprehensive overview of what is required in law in order to prevent ecocide.
 It is a book unlike any other; based on a principle of ‘first do no harm’, it applies equally to global as well as smaller communities and anyone who is involved in decision-making.

 The second edition includes amendments and corrections as well as bringing the book up to date.

-Polly Higgins is a barrister and international environmental lawyer who demystifies our environmental crises from a legal perspective.
-Advocating a crime of ecocide – ‘extensive damage, destruction to or loss of ecosystems’ she has one basic overriding tenet, first do no harm.
+Polly Higgins was a barrister and international environmental lawyer who demystified our environmental crises from a legal perspective.
+Advocating a crime of ecocide – ‘extensive damage, destruction to or loss of ecosystems’ she had one basic overriding tenet, first do no harm.
 The Ecologist Magazine voted her one of the ‘Worlds Top 10 Visionary Thinkers’, she was nominated ‘The Lawyer for Planet Earth’ by the 2010 Performance Awards.
 In 2016 she won the prestigious Swedish prize Utstickarpriset.